InverterNetwork/contracts/memory-bank/activeContext.md

 **New Model for `_calculatePurchaseReturn`**: Trusts pre-validated `segments_` array and `currentTotalIssuanceSupply_` relative to capacity.

 ## Performance Characteristics Discovered (May change for `_calculatePurchaseReturn`)

-### Linear Search Implementation ✅ (Original)

-The refactoring document for `_calculatePurchaseReturn` outlines a new iterative logic which may supersede or alter the existing `_linearSearchSloped` or its usage within `_calculatePurchaseReturn`.

 ### Arithmetic Series Optimization ✅ (Still applicable for other functions like `_calculateReserveForSupply`)